 "Christianity's Origin as a Flavian Secrecy Cult"

-"Christianity’s Origin as a Flavian Secrecy Cult" sets out a thought-provoking case that the familiar story of Jesus, especially as told in the Gospel of Luke, was not a product of grassroots faith but a carefully designed Roman project.
-According to Menasgotz, the Flavian emperors — Vespasian and Titus — crafted this narrative as a way to pacify the Jewish population after the war in Judea, win over the Roman legions, and secure their own rule in a time of political chaos.
+"Christianity’s Origin as a Flavian Secrecy Cult" describes new evidence supporting the increasingly popular idea that the story of Jesus, was not a product of grassroots faith but a carefully designed Roman project - a tool of Imperial control to pacify the Jewish population after the war in Judea, win over the Roman legions, and secure their own rule in a time of political chaos.

 Menasgotz lays out several types of evidence to support this theory:

-Parallels particularly between Jesus and Titus: The book details how the journeys and actions of Jesus in Luke closely mirror those of Titus during the Jewish War, with both figures visiting the same locations and performing similar acts, often in the same sequence.
+Parallels particularly between Jesus and Titus: The book details how the journeys and actions of Jesus in Luke closely mirror those of Titus during the Jewish War, with both figures visiting the same locations and performing similar acts, often in the same sequence - as was previously shown by Joe Atwill.
 He shows the same is true in the detailed accounts of John (in Luke) and John (in Jewish War).
 These similarities, Menasgotz argues, are too precise to be accidental.

-Mutual parody: Menasgotz claims that Luke and the Roman account "Jewish War" don’t just contain parallels in one direction —they mutually parody each other.
-He shows for example that Josephus (in Jewish War) is a carefully concealed parody of Jesus in Luke.
-This, he argues, is only achievable by someone with editorial control over both documents, which means both texts were created together, and since Jewish War is explicitly from the Roman Government, so is the story in Luke.
+Mutual parody: Menasgotz claims that Luke and the Roman account "Jewish War" don’t just contain parallels in one direction —they mutually parody each other's core narratives.
+He shows for example that Josephus (in Jewish War) is a carefully concealed parody of Jesus in Luke, and that this parody has astonishing amount of carefully concealed detail.
+Two stories mutually parodying each other's core narratives in great detail, he argues, is only achievable by someone with editorial control over both documents, which means both texts were created together, and since Jewish War is explicitly from the Roman Government, so is the story in Luke.

-The APTVS pattern: When the locations of these parallels are plotted, they form the Latin word "APTVS" - the Latin word for "apt" Menasgotz suggests this pattern is deliberate, providing further evidence of design, and explains what the letters appear to stand for, and how they seem intended to be portrayed as a constellation of stars forming the name of a god - a 'Logos' as the Gospel of John puts it.
+The APTVS pattern: When the locations of these parallels are plotted, they form the Latin word "APTVS" - the Latin word for "apt" Menasgotz suggests this pattern is deliberate, providing further evidence of design.
+He explains what the letters appear to stand for (see in Luke: "he who pushes the plough without pause is apt to be in gods kingdom - behold your names are written in the stars" - noting that the Plough is the famous Roman constellation that never sets on the empire), and how they seem intended to be portrayed as a constellation of stars forming the name of a God - a 'Logos' as the Gospel of John puts it.
+Menasgotz shows how different audiences might be told different things about what the individual letters stand for, one example being 'Agion Pneuma Titvs' (Holy Spirit, Titus).

-Passover ritual echoes: Both Luke and "Jewish War" contain passages that reflect the steps of the Passover ritual from Exodus 12, with their placement reinforcing the APTVS pattern.
-A key point is that every element of the ritual is evoked in both stories in locations that are unambiguous and unarguable, and in every case they match the APTVS pattern - the odds of this as a fluke being astronomically low.
+Passover ritual echoes: Both Luke and "Jewish War" contain passages that reflect the required acts in the Passover ritual, with their placement consistently matching the APTVS pattern.
+A key point is that every element of the ritual can be found evoked in both stories, and once this is recognized the locations they do so are unambiguous and unarguable, yet in every case (all 40 of them) they match the APTVS pattern - the odds of this being a fluke are astronomically low.

 Statistical analysis: The book includes several statistical arguments to show that the number and arrangement of these parallels are vastly beyond what could be expected by chance.
 For example he shows that the level of detail and precision in the pattern means that for it to be a case of 'finding patterns in noise' would necessitate there to be a lot of 'noise' to select from i.e. Luke would need to contain about 2000 coincidental yet noteworthy parallels with Jewish War, in turn requiring at least 4000 verses, which is physically impossible because Luke only has 1151 verses.

 Menasgotz is careful not to overstate his case.
-He does not claim the Flavians invented Jesus from scratch—he acknowledges that earlier Christian writings, like Paul’s letters, predate their reign, though these don’t contain the familiar details of Jesus’s life.
-Nor does he argue that the entire "Jewish War" was written alongside Luke, only that the accounts of Vespasian and Titus’s victories were crafted with this purpose in mind.
+He does not claim the Flavians invented Jesus from scratch.
+He acknowledges that earlier Christian writings, like some of Paul’s letters, predate Titus' reign, though he notes that these letters don’t describe Jesus’s life, making the pauline literature a convenient blank canvas to write Jesus' Gospel story onto.
+Nor does he argue that the entirety of "Jewish War" was written alongside Luke - only that the accounts of Vespasian and Titus’s victories were crafted with this purpose in mind.

 This chart shows the locations of the parallels between Jewish War and Luke.